PacktPublishing/Unreal-Engine-5-Character-Creation-Animation-and-Cinematics/FullFinalUE5Project/readme.md

-you can find the final project here https://packt.link/50mDe
+The  final project file is not available on github repository ,you can download it from [here] (https://packt.link/50mDe)